 Technology and academic services.
-Our technology and academic services expenses for the year ended December 31, 2023 were \$154.9 million, an increase of \$4.4 million, or 2.9%, as compared to technology and academic services expenses of \$150.5 million for the year ended December 31, 2022.
-This increase was primarily due to increases in occupancy and depreciation and other technology and academic costs of \$4.2 million and \$1.9 million, respectively, partially offset by a decrease in employee compensation and related expenses, including share-based compensation and benefit costs of \$1.7 million.
-These increases in occupancy and depreciation and other technology and academic costs were primarily due to the costs associated with the increased number of off-campus classroom and laboratory sites.
-The decrease in employee compensation and related expenses is primarily due to decreased faculty reimbursements to our university partners due to the decline in some of our other partners' enrollments and changes in our agreements with certain university partners whereby we no longer reimburse these partners for their faculty costs.
-Such decreases were partially offset by increased headcount to support our university partners, and their increased enrollment growth, tenurebased salary adjustments and the increased number of off-campus classroom and laboratory sites year over year.
-Our technology and academic services expenses as a percentage of service revenue decreased 0.4% to 16.1% for the year ended December 31, 2023, from 16.5% for the year ended December 31, 2022 due primarily to the decreased faculty reimbursements between years.
-We anticipate that technology and academic services expenses as a percentage of revenue will continue to increase in the future as we open more off-site classroom and laboratory sites although these increases might be offset by lower faculty reimbursements if more partners choose to adjust their contracts.
+Our technology and academic services expenses for the year ended December 31, 2024 were \$165.1 million, an increase of \$10.2 million, or 6.6%, as compared to technology and academic services expenses of \$154.9 million for the year ended December 31, 2023.
+This increase was primarily due to increases in other technology and academic costs and in occupancy and depreciation of \$8.3 million and \$4.9 million, respectively, partially offset by a decrease in employee compensation and related expenses, including share-based compensation of \$3.0 million.
+The increases in other technology and academic costs and occupancy and depreciation were primarily due to the costs associated with the increased number of off-campus classroom and laboratory sites to support our 22 university partners and their increased enrollment growth as well as an increase in curriculum cost reimbursement to our university partners.
+The decrease in employee compensation and related expenses is primarily due to decreased faculty reimbursements due to changes in our agreements with certain university partners whereby we no longer reimburse these partners for their faculty costs, partially offset by increased headcount to support our 22 university partners and their increased enrollment growth, tenure-based salary adjustments, benefit costs and the increased number of off-campus classroom and laboratory sites year over year.
+Our technology and academic services expenses as a percentage of revenue decreased by 0.1% to 16.0% for the year ended December 31, 2024, from 16.1% for the year ended December 31, 2023.
+This decrease was primarily due to the decreased faculty reimbursements between years partially offset by the growing curriculum cost reimbursement.
+We anticipate that technology and academic services expenses as a percentage of revenue will increase in the future as we open more off-site classroom and laboratory sites and the growing curriculum cost reimbursements although these increases might be offset by lower faculty reimbursements if more partners choose to adjust their contracts.